belzecue/Terrain3D_wiki/Home.md

 ### Alpha Release Notes

-* Setting up texturing might be a bit of a challenge right now.
-We overlooked PNG support, and it only works with DDS files.
-See [Textures](Textures)
+* Setting up textures might be a bit of a challenge right now.
+We overlooked PNG support, and it only works with DDS files (which are better to use).
+See [Textures](Textures).

 ### Implemented Features